xrabohrok/BitBurner-VS/README.md

     -   You can leverage other tools (like, say, eslint)
     -   You can have customizable code highlighting, refactoring, and organization settings as you would any other code project

 All you should need to do is make scripts in the `./scripts` directory.
 Upon saving, the game will update or create the same scripts onto your `home` server's root.
-You may have sub directories in you scripts folder, but they will not be reflected in BitBurner, everything lives on root.
+You may have sub-directories in you scripts folder, but they will not be reflected in BitBurner, everything lives on root on `home`.

+A reminder that there is no way to get the scripts _out_ of BitBurner, only VSCode to BB.

 ## An Important Note:

-The top commit in bitburner is alerting the IDE to a TypeScript typdef, without the Typescript fixings.
+The top comment in bitburner is alerting the IDE to a TypeScript typdef, without the Typescript fixings.
 However, the context is a little different.
 You will need to replace the first line that is:

 ``` javascript
 /** @param {NS} ns **/